taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We are deep underwater.
 An enormous [Columbia-class](https://www.defenseone.com/technology/2017/09/3-questions-americas-next-nuclear-missile-submarine/141317/) [submarine](https://en.wikipedia.org/wiki/Columbia-class_submarine) slips through the dark blue water.
 A long thin cable full of [hydrophones](https://en.wikipedia.org/wiki/Hydrophone) [trails out behind the sub](https://en.wikipedia.org/wiki/Surveillance_Towed_Array_Sensor_System).
 On the side of the submersible are the letters ["SSBN-831"](https://en.wikipedia.org/wiki/List_of_submarines_of_the_United_States_Navy), the hull number of the [USS *Monterey*](https://en.wikipedia.org/wiki/Area_code_831), which has now been comandeered for use by the World Government Peacekeepers, the planetside branch of the World Government military.
 On the ocean floor below, a [remotely operated underwater vehicle(ROV)](https://en.wikipedia.org/wiki/Remotely_operated_underwater_vehicle) has been [digging up](https://en.wikipedia.org/wiki/Submarine_communications_cable#Cable_repair) a [submarine cable](https://www.submarinecablemap.com/#/), [no bigger than a garden hose](https://www.pri.org/stories/2015-04-20/what-links-global-internet-wires-inside-tubes-no-bigger-garden-hose), from the ocean floor and feeding it back up towards the USS *Monterey*, where the cable disappears into the bottom of the submarine.
 The ROV has just cut the cable.
 We see Iri's shimmering outline against the submarine bottom.

-Iri, off-panel: *"It's done!"*

-Asoka, off-panel: *"Finally!
-How is a [cable collecting engine](http://www.simec-technologies.com/upload/galerie/fiche-mac-2016-97297.pdf) louder than the whole [engine room of a submarine](https://en.wikipedia.org/wiki/Columbia-class_submarine#Electric_drive)?"*

-Iri, off-panel: *"Too bad the cuttlefish cloth doesn't let you swim out here with me..."*

 ### Page 2

 We see the inside of the submarine's [bilge](https://en.wikipedia.org/wiki/Bilge), the lowest compartment of the submarine, knee-high with liquid drain-off from all parts of the submersible.
 On an oily pipe, we see two bootprints, and a ghostly hand print on the wall next to it.
 Thanks to the dirty water, we see an outline of the fully camouflaged Asoka, crouching on top of the pipe and trying to make as little contact with the water below as possible.

-Asoka: *"Don't rub it in..."*
+We catch a glimpse of Asoka's teary, miserable eyes.

 We see Iri riding the ROV back into the submarine via an escape portal being used to let the robot in and out of the sub.

-Iri: *"Where are you now?"*

-Asoka, off-panel: *"No idea, I was just trying to get away from the awful noise..."*

 Iri, shimmering with invisibility, carefully sneaks out of the escape portal into the engine room.
 Suddenly, Iri sniffs -- a familiar and pleasant odor lies thick and heavy in the air.

-Iri: *"Asoka, it's time!"*

 We see the tightly packed engine room of a nuclear submarine.
 A Peacekeeper wearing the insignia of [Culinary specialist](https://en.wikipedia.org/wiki/Culinary_specialist_(United_States_Navy)) ducks into the door while yelling out behind them.

-Culinary specialist: **"Let me just pull the throttle spuds out of the heat!"**
+Culinary specialist: **"Let me just pull them out of the heat!"**

 We see an unattended pile of potatoes, individually wrapped in aluminum foil, sitting on top of a metal-plated surface in the engine room.